-- \Cost and utilization data is collected using a standardized cost report as prepared and submitted by providers of service.
-Cost reports undergo a desk review in which the reported data is analyzed by ODP or its designee for completeness and accuracy based on cost report instructions and standardized review procedures. - \Cost report data is adjusted to reflect changes in the service definitions, if necessary, to account for differences in service definitions between the historical reporting period & the period in which the rates will be in effect. - \ Providers that do not submit a cost report, do not submit a cost report that is approved by ODP, or fail to submit an audit are assigned rates by ODP.
-New providers or current providers who offer new services (defined as providers that enroll & qualify to provide a new service after the cost report process is complete for that period & have no cost history) will also be assigned a rate by ODP.
+- 2. Cost-Based: The cost-based rates are developed in accordance with Department standards in 55 Pa.
+Code Chapter 6100 as follows: - \Cost and utilization data is collected using a standardized cost report as prepared and submitted by providers of service.
+Cost reports undergo a desk review in which the reported data is analyzed by ODP or its designee for completeness & accuracy based on cost report instructions and standardized review procedures. - \Cost report data is adjusted to reflect changes in the service definitions, if necessary, to account for differences in service definitions between the historical reporting period and the period in which the rates will be in effect. - \ Providers who do not submit a cost report, do not successfully submit a cost report that is approved by ODP, or fail to submit an audit are assigned rates by ODP.
+New providers or current providers who offer new services (defined as providers that enroll and qualify to provide a new service after the cost report process is complete for that period and have no cost history) will also be assigned a rate by ODP.
 ODP assigns rates in the following manner: - -A provider is assigned the provider's cost-based rates for an existing service at a new service location if the provider has an approved cost-based rate at another service location.
-A provider shall be assigned the state-set rates for new services if: - (1) The cost report did not contain the new service because the service was not delivered during the reporting period. - (2) A provider is a new provider who was not delivering services during the reporting period of the cost report. - \For providers whose cost reports are approved, the cost report data is reviewed undergo a review conducted by ODP or their designee.
+A provider shall be assigned the state-set rates for new services if: - (1) The cost report of the provider did not contain the new service because the service was not delivered during the reporting period. - (2) A provider is a new provider who was not delivering services during the reporting period of the cost report. - \For providers whose cost reports are approved, the cost report data undergoes a review conducted by ODP or their designee.
 The review includes identifying outliers using a standardized set of criteria for all services with sufficient data points.
-For outliers, ODP conducts analysis to determine whether adjustments are needed to address variation among providers' unit costs. - \Since the cost report data is from a historical time period, a Cost of Living Adjustment(COLA) is applied as appropriated by the General Assembly. - \Prior to the effective date of the rates, the methodology for calculating rates, including a description of the outlier review and rate assignment processes are communicated to the provider in the rate notice and in a public notice published in the Pennsylvania Bulletin.
-Cost report rates are implemented prospectively. - \The provider rate notice includes information on the process to contact ODP on questions and concerns related to the rate notice.
+For outliers, ODP conducts analysis to determine whether adjustments are needed to address variation among providers' unit costs. - \Since the cost report data is from a historical time period, a Cost of Living Adjustment(COLA) is applied as appropriated by the General Assembly. - \ Prior to the effective date of the rates, the methodology for calculating rates, including a description of the outlier review and rate assignment processes are communicated to the provider in the provider rate notice and in a public notice published in the Pennsylvania Bulletin.
+Cost report rates are implemented prospectively. - \The individual provider rate notice includes information on the process to contact ODP on questions and concerns related to the provider rate notice.
 Providers have the right to appeal as outlined in 55 Pa.
 Code Chapter 41.
-The appeal language is included in the rate notice. - \Providers meeting the criteria for audit submission outlined in I-2 are required to submit their Audited Financial Statements to ODP for review.
-ODP may require resubmission of the cost report if there are material differences between the independent audit & the approved cost report filed by the provider.
+The appeal language is included in the provider rate notice. - \Providers meeting the criteria for audit submission outlined in I-2 are required to submit their Audited Financial Statements to ODP for review.
+ODP may require resubmission of the cost report if there are material differences between the independent audit and the approved cost report filed by the provider.
 ODP may also conduct additional audits of providers' costs reports.
 ODP may recalculate rates for providers who have material differences between their approved & resubmitted cost reports. - \ODP has a process in place to allow for additional staffing costs above what is included in the approved cost report rate if there is a new participant entering the program that has above average staffing needs.

 Transportation providers are both private and local government agency providers.
-Transportation (per trip) is the only service that utilizes the cost-based methodology.
+Transportation (per trip) is the only service remaining that utilizes the cost-based methodology.